joaomelo/hot-collection/README.md

 The first step is to import and instantiate a HotCollection object.
 The only required parameter is the collection name.
 Let's see.

     import HotCollection from '@joaomelo/hot-collection';
-    itemsCol = new HotCollection('items')
+    itemsCollection = new HotCollection('items')

-The `itemsCol` will now expose features for reading and writing data in an very simple in-memory data structure.
-It is very frugal and with limited use besides perhaps prototyping and testing.

-But you can create collections tied with localStorage, airtable and firebase by passing adapters to the second  constructor parameter, called options.
-Let's explore that.
+The `itemsCollection` methods will now expose features for reading and writing data in an very simple in-memory database.
+But you can also create collections linked to localStorage, airtable and firebase by passing adapters in second parameter.
+Next section explains that in detail.

 ## Adapters

 ### In-memory

-This is the default adapter, you can even omit it if no other option is passed.
-To explicit tell HotCollection to use the in-memory database.
-Please imagine that i'm calling it a database with very big quotation marks around it, because it's really just a fancy javascript Map object.
+This is the default adapter, you can even omit it if no other option is needed.
+Please keep in mind that i'm calling it a database with very big quotation marks around it, because it's really just a fancy javascript Map object.

-To create a new HotCollection instance to hold employee data with in-memory storage you set the value of the adapter property in the option object to `'in-memory'`, like this:
+To create a new HotCollection instance to manage employee data with the in-memory database, you set the value of the adapter property in the option object to `'in-memory'`, like this:

     const employeeCollection = new HotCollection('employees', { adapter: 'in-memory' });
     const otherEmployeeCollection = new HotCollection('employees'); // this works too

 Be aware the all data will be erased even between page reloads.
-This is probably only useful for rapid prototyping apps, testing or experimenting with the library.
+This is probably only useful for rapid prototyping, testing or experimenting with the library.

 ### Local Storage

 Local storage is one type of [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
 It holds data in the user browser associated with the app address.

-To create a HotCollection instance linked to local storage you pass a reference to the local storage object to the localStorage property inside the adapter option.
+To create a HotCollection instance linked to local storage we use an adapter object inside the options parameter.
+You set a `localStorage` property passing the reference to the local storage object as value.
 Like that:

     const adapter = {
       localStorage: window.localStorage
     };
     const employeeCollection = new HotCollection('employees', { adapter });

-It has limited security (since all data is in the client) and is unable to sync between devices.
-But local storage can still be useful for off-line use cases or a way to cut time and cost to reach some development milestone.
-For example, in early stages of your app, when you still didn't implemented plans quotas or user data limits you can put the app in production tied to local storage for demo purposes.
+Client storages have limited security and are unable to sync between devices.
+But local storage can be useful for off-line use cases or a way to cut time and cost to reach some development milestone.
+For example, in early stages of your app, when you still didn't implemented plans quotas or user data limits you can raise the app in production tied to local storage for demo purposes.

 ### Airtable

 Airtable is a productivity app that works like a super powered excel spreadsheet.
-You can check its tons of features in the (app site)[https://airtable.com/].
-Airtable exposes an API to read and write to tables.
-To link a HotCollection instance to an airtable table you provide a reference to its base as an airtable property inside the adapter.
+You can check its tons of features in the [app site](https://airtable.com/).
+Airtable exposes an API to read and write to databases' tables.
+To link a HotCollection instance to an Airtable table, you provide a reference to the desired Airtable's base as an `airtable` property inside the adapter.
 See:

     import Airtable from 'airtable';
     import HotCollection from '@joaomelo/hot-collection';